In the name of Allah, the Most Gracious Most Merciful.

-[Ahmad 2:230.
-There is witness for this narration from the Hadith of Anas bin Malik in the book of the Sunan.]
+[Ahmad 2:230] There is a witness for this narration from the Hadith of Anas bin Malik in the book of the Sunan.]
 An-Nasai recorded this same Hadith.
 [An-Nasai 4:129]

 Aside from the fact that worship during the Night of Al-Qadr is equivalent to worship performed for a period of one thousand months, it is also confirmed in the Two Sahihs from Abu Hurayrah that the Messenger of Allah (Sallallaahu ‘alaihi wa Sallam) said,

-“Whoever stands (in prayer) during the Nigh of Al-Qadr with faith and expecting reward (from Allah), he will be forgiven for his previous sins.”
+“Whoever stands (in prayer) during the Night of Al-Qadr with faith and expecting a reward (from Allah), he will be forgiven for his previous sins.”
 [Fath Al-Bari 4:294, and Muslim 1:253]

 The Descent of the Angels and the Decree for Every Good during the Night of Al-Qadr